 So the leader will know his work inside out.
 If God has called him, if he loves his work, he will be ____________________ on it all the time.
-There are many things that I don’t know much about, but our particular CBLT ministry here -- I know lots about that!
+There are many things that I don’t know much about, but our particular New Life ministry here -- I know lots about that!

 Moses went to Pharaoh and Pharaoh said, “Well, what will it be today, Moses?”
 Moses replied, “Well, I don’t know yet.
 I will pray, have a fast and after lunch time I’ll tell you.”
 That is not the way it was.
 Moses knew and he knew every step of the way.
 When reading the Bible you can feel who Moses was.
 I would say you probably feel that he is the strongest leader in the whole Bible.
 I don’t know anyone in the Bible from whom I get this feeling.
 We are going to deliver the Israelites!!
 It doesn’t matter what happens!
 I mean, it is so strong!